 4. Some Peruvian sol coins were rarely used.

-In some countries, low-value coins such as the penny are no longer produced or circulated.
+In some countries, low-value coins like the penny are no longer produced or circulated.
 Peru has done the same with 1 and 5 centimos coins, discontinuing the 1 centimos in 2011 and the 5 centimos in 2019.

 5. The “sol” image was not minted right away.